zenodraft/zenodraft/README.dev.md

 As part of the process, the workflow will also update the citation metadata with the prereserved DOI that Zenodo supplies, and commit it back to the repository.

+Once the workflow finishes, log in to Zenodo to publish the deposition there.

 ### Publishing to GitHub

 After the `publishing` workflow from the previous step finishes, check that the DOI has been updated,